gitter-badger/TimelinePostContainer/README.md

 * Determinate progress view while loading images
 * Caching images
 * Plays only one video at a time
-* Play and/or pause videos with a drawable
 * Compatible with using inside `RecyclerView`
 * Appropriate animations
 * Good performance